 Finally, the workshop served me in my career as a university professor.
 Dr. Judith Beck and the rest of the academic staff’s teaching style was very pedagogical and clear.
 Although English is not my native language, I was always able to follow the class and understand the exercises perfectly.
 Without a doubt, they were a model for me in my career as a university professor, and I continue to apply what I have learned and teach it to my students.
 Still, about seven years later, I keep reviewing my workshop notes.

 I am currently working on a project that seeks to evaluate the effectiveness of group CBT with children who have suffered traumatic experiences.
 CBT has shown effectiveness in treating the consequences of interpersonal trauma; however, the effectiveness of this type of intervention has not been evaluated yet in Chile.
 I think it is important to assess the intercultural validity of the interventions.
 In our pilot investigations, we have found positive results that make us optimistic about the usefulness of the group CBT format to help Chilean children overcome the consequences of trauma.

 Our Student and Early Career Professional workshop is an ideal first step for any graduate student or new clinician with under five years of practice.
-This year, for the first time, we're offering it as an interactive, virtual workshop.
-At a reduced cost and with no associated travel expenses, this live online training is a wonderful opportunity to learn with other young trainees from around the world.
+With a reduced cost and with no associated travel expenses, this live, interactive training is a wonderful opportunity to learn with other young trainees from around the world.